 The Value of Coaching and Mentoring in Professional Development

-A qualified coach or mentor can serve as a key resource for any organisation.
+A qualified business coach or mentor can serve as a key resource for any organisation.
 Oftentimes, mentoring and coaching are mistaken for being interchangeable, despite their key similarities.
-It is noteworthy that 84% of employees say coaching should be a part of every organisations management and development programme.
-This statistic highlights the significant advantages associated with mentoring and coaching skills, as they offer companies an opportunity to foster the growth and professional development of their employees.
-Here we look at the fundamental definitions and differences, while also highlighting the benefits of having trained professionals who can deliver these within organisations.
+It is noteworthy that 84% of employees say coaching should be a part of every organisation's management and development programme.
+This statistic highlights the significant advantages associated with coaching skills and mentoring, as they offer companies an opportunity to foster the growth and professional development of their employees.
+Here, we explore the fundamental definitions and differences between coaching and mentoring, while also highlighting the benefits of having trained professionals who can deliver these within organisations.

 What are the differences between coaching and mentoring?